JakubZelek/Diblob/README.md

 Main assumption is to enable the user easily operate on the json digraphs representations.
 Package enables treat subgraph as poin or subraphs extractation for future work.
 Package based on basic python structures (not depend on non-basic packages)

+# Installation
+- Packego can be installed with pip using `pip install diblob`.
+- Using requirements.txt (packages neccessary just for testing) by `pip install -r equirements.txt`.

 # Data structure

 The core of the diblob is the data structure, where every operation is managed by `GraphManager`.
 Operations are performed on `Node`, `Edge` and `Blob` components.